afernandes85/analyticsapi-engines-sdk-generator/README.md

         --skip-validate-spec
     ```

-**Important Note:** The gitignore file is configured to ignore the `languages/*/sdk` directories.
+**Note:** The gitignore file is configured to ignore the `languages/*/sdk` directories.
 These are only for local testing purposes and should not be checked in.